Mexican Food Guide: 30 Foods To Try In Mexico

 I didn't know about the wonderful tlayuda until our first visit to Oaxaca, where you're most likely to try one.
 These consist of large (like bigger than your head large!) tortillas that have been baked or toasted so they have a crispy texture to them.
 Most tlayudas have a base layer of refried beans and Oaxaca cheese before the meat and salsas are added.
 Some are served open-faced and others folded.
 These can get messy!

 You're likely no stranger to guacamole but in Mexico it's made fresh so don't expect to find it in a plastic container at the grocery store.
 There are different variations to this addictive avocado dip but my favourite includes a bit of onion, cilantro and lime juice.
+Some restaurants and food stalls prepare their guacamole on the spot and you'll get to see them use a molcajete (mortar and pestle) to blend it all together.
 Also, don't be fooled by some of the bright green sauces in Mexico.
 You might think they're guacamole at first glance when they're actually super spicy green salsas. #lessonlearned.